Thehambalamba/githubsearch/README.md

 # GitHub SEARCH

 A simple webapp that uses async/await to fetch data from GitHub.
-The project uses es6.
+The project uses es6 classes.